BN_CTX_new, BN_CTX_secure_new, BN_CTX_free - allocate and free BN_CTX structures

 A BN_CTX is a structure that holds BIGNUM temporary variables used by library functions.
 Since dynamic memory allocation to create BIGNUMs is rather expensive when used in conjunction with repeated subroutine calls, the BN_CTX structure is used.

 BN_CTX_new() allocates and initializes a BN_CTX structure.
 BN_CTX_secure_new() allocates and initializes a BN_CTX structure but uses the secure heap (see CRYPTO_secure_malloc(3)) to hold the BIGNUMs.

-BN_CTX_free() frees the components of the BN_CTX and the structure itself.
-Since BN_CTX_start() is required in order to obtain BIGNUMs from the BN_CTX, in most cases BN_CTX_end() must be called before the BN_CTX may be freed by BN_CTX_free().
+BN_CTX_free() frees the components of the BN_CTX, and if it was created by BN_CTX_new(), also the structure itself.
+If BN_CTX_start(3) has been used on the BN_CTX, BN_CTX_end(3) must be called before the BN_CTX may be freed by BN_CTX_free().
 If c is NULL, nothing is done.